onosproject/onos-config/docs/dev_workflow.md

 * Run and pass `make build`
 * Run and pass `make test`

-You can find more information in the [build file](build.md)
+You can find more information in the [build file](build.md).

 ## Submit a Pull Request

-After the build and the test pass you can open a pull request following steps from 5 onwards of the [contributing how-to](contributing.md).
+After the build and the test pass you can open a pull request following guidance form [here](pull_requests.md) and steps from 5 onwards of the [contributing how-to](contributing.md).

 ## Pull Request Review process
 The pull Request you just opened will be checked by our Travis CI system and reviewed by the community.